sjsyrek/dinner-for-devs/recipes/fry-rice.md

 9. Stir them and ready to serve

 some people like more soy sause while others like more salt-and-onion flavour.
 Depend on you, you can choice which way to cook.

+### The second way

+1. Break an egg into a big bowl with rice
+2. Stir them together, let most of the rice covered by the egg liquid
+3. Put oil into pan, heat it a little bit
+4. Put your sides in, stir fry them for a while.
+(Same as the first way, put the onion in now if you do not like raw onion.)
+5. Put the Rice in, make it "paved" the pan, maybe you want to depress them for a little bit
+6. Fry it for a while
+7. Stir the rice, add repeat the step 5 for couple times untill the egg is cooked through and become nicely golden color.
+Do not burn it.
+8. Put soil sauce, salt, and maybe also pepper and paprika if you like.
+9. Stir them well and ready to serve.